cilium/cilium/Documentation/operations/troubleshooting_clustermesh.rst

     DNS resolution, network connectivity, TLS authentication, etcd authorization and more, and reports the output in a user friendly format.

-    When KVStoreMesh is enabled, additionally run the troubleshoot command inside the clustermesh-apiserver to investigate KVStoreMesh connectivity issues towards the ClusterMesh control plane in remote clusters:
+    When KVStoreMesh is enabled, the output of the troubleshoot command refers to the connections from the agents to the local cache, and it is expected to be the same for all the clusters they are connected to.
+Run the troubleshoot command inside the clustermesh-apiserver to investigate KVStoreMesh connectivity issues towards the ClusterMesh control plane in remote clusters:

     .. code-block:: shell-session